danman10000/LabAutomation/README.md

 # Scripts
 This is a very simply scratch space used to rapidly deploy tools.
 It is meant to be execute by the user using the following command: sudo curl -L http://bit.ly/ics355_scratchraw | sudo bash

+ # WoL
+ Wake on Lan scripts that send the magic packet to turn on each machine.
+Just run the shell script and it will do it all.